MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### AllowTokenBindingForUrls
-  #### Configure the list of sites for which Microsoft Edge will attempt to establish a Token Binding with.
+  #### Configure the list of sites for which Microsoft Edge will attempt to establish a Token Binding with

   #### Supported versions:
   - On Windows since 83 or later